thiagohmcruz/thiagohmcruz.github.io/projects.md

   </div>
 </div>

-# University
+# Education

-I hold a bachelor's degree in Applied Mathematics with focus in Mathematical Methods.
-In case you're curious and understand both mathematics and portuguese here's <a href="{{ site.baseurl }}/assets/tcc.pdf" target="_blank">a link</a> to my final thesis.
+I'm an alumnus of the <a href="https://www.ime.usp.br/en/home/" target="_blank">Institute of Mathematics and Statistics of the University of São Paulo (IME-USP)</a> and hold a bachelor's degree in <a href="https://www.ime.usp.br/en/graduate/applied-math/" target="_blank">Applied Mathematics</a> with emphasis on "Mathematical Methods" (a.k.a. how to transform theorems into code).

+If you understand both Mathematics and Portuguese and are also a naturally curious person like me checkout <a href="{{ site.baseurl }}/assets/tcc.pdf" target="_blank">my thesis</a>!
+There I explored some weird stuff that happens when you play with weak topologies over normed vector spaces.